riklus/cryptography-fundamentals-HW1/README.md

 - Ensure that your Python version is 3.8 or higher to avoid compatibility issues.
 - The `uv sync` command simplifies the setup process by handling environment creation and dependency installation in one step.
-- For any issues or contributions, please refer to the project's issue tracker or contact the maintainers.

 ---